myabdulai/-Public-Health-Disease-Surveillance-Architecture-Development-Project/README.md

 messages, particularly related to the disease outbreak of COVID-19.
-- Develop the ability to analyze and interpret data received through Hapi-FHIR, which can be used to identify pubic health priorities such as disease trends, monitor outbreaks, and make informed decisions regarding resource allocation and public health interventions
+- Develop the ability to analyze and interpret data received through Hapi-FHIR, which can be used to identify pubic health priorities such as disease trends, monitor outbreaks, and make informed decisions regarding resource allocation and public health interventions.
+- Create a Python script to aggregate FHIR data from hospital .json files for efficient data extraction and combination.
+And use the aggregated data to create a visually informative dashboard in Google Looker Studio, featuring visualizations such as plot maps and bar charts to present COVID-19 case data.

 ## Technologies Used
-Mention programming languages, libraries, tools.
+VMware, Python, Postman, Google Looker Studio

 ## Challenges faced
 (Optional) Quick overview of folders/files.